BareBones-RPG/barebones-rpg-basic/docs/bbrpgb.md

 Each Player Character (PC) has a set of attributes, each represented by a number from 1 to 5.
 To perform an action tied to an attribute, the player must roll a number equal to or lower than the attribute's value using a six-sided die (d6).

 **Example:**
-If a PC has a Might score of 3, they must roll a 3 or less on 1d6 to successfully force open a door.
+If a PC has a Might score of 3, they must roll a 3 or less on 1d6 to successfully **force open a door**.

 ---

 <!-- TOC link--><a name="character-creation"></a>
 ### CHARACTER CREATION

-*BareBones RPG* is system-agnostic and setting-neutral.
+*BareBones RPG* is *system-agnostic and setting-neutral*.
 Want to play a thief in a high- or low-fantasy world?
 Go for it.
 Prefer to be a paranormal investigator in a modern or historical era?
 Absolutely.

 This game is designed to support any genre or tone, whether you're running sword-and-sorcery adventures, gritty noir mysteries, or post-apocalyptic survival tales. *BareBones RPG* gives the Game Master or Referee tools and freedom to shape the world and story using a simple d6-based system.